 Locations of the air quality monitoring sites at Heathrow and their individual NO2 monitoring history.

-The locations of relevant air quality monitoring sites are shown in Fig. 6, which also shows the trend in NO2 concentrations measured at each site since 2001.
+The locations of relevant air quality monitoring sites are shown in Fig. 3.
+It also includes the trend in $NO_2$ concentrations measured at each site since 2001, putting the data into a geographical context.